 About two weeks after the intake you will have the second appointment, usually with the internist.
 During this second consultation, the internist will discuss HIV in general with you.
 Specific questions will be asked about your current health and complaints, and about your medical history.
 Again, there is an opportunity to ask questions.
 This is followed by a general physical examination.
 All results will then be discussed with you and the further course of events will be determined in consultation with you.
 This further course of action depends on your complaints and symptoms and on the findings of additional research.

 A number of things are determined at every follow-up consultation:

 - Patient Complaints.
 At every consultation you will be asked whether you have specific complaints, if this is the case, a physical examination or additional examination will sometimes follow.

-The frequency of follow-up consultations depends on the complaints, symptoms, CD4 cells and any concomitant diseases.
-If there are no details, it will take place every four months.
+The frequency of the follow-up consultations depends on the complaints, the symptoms, the CD4 cells and any additional diseases.
+If there are no specifics, it takes place every four to six months.